rubrikinc/terraform-aws-rubrik-cloud-cluster/README.md

 ## Overview

 This repository contains the Rubrik CloudCluster Terraform provisioning configuration.
-This can be used to provision and bootstrap a Cloud Cluster in Amazon Web Services either using spot instances (for lab based purposes), or standard instances (for persistent clusters).
+This can be used to provision and bootstrap a Cloud Cluster in Amazon Web Services.

 Completing the steps detailed below will require that Terraform is installed and in your environment path,  that you are running the instance from a *nix shell (bash, zsh, etc), and that your machine is allowed HTTPS access through the AWS Security Group, and any Network ACLs, into the instances provisioned.